maxim111333/incubator-aurora/docs/storage_recovery.md

 * The scheduler log file defined by `-native_log_file_path` is missing or known to be corrupted on any of the replicas

-If any of the above bullets check out or if unsure about the replicated log integrity re-initialize the replicated log:
+If any of the above bullets check out or if unsure about the replicated log integrity (see below) re-initialize the replicated log:

 * Stop schedulers
+* Delete all files under `-native_log_file_path` on all schedulers
 * Initialize replica's log file: `mesos-log initialize <-native_log_file_path>`
 * Restart schedulers

+NOTE: it is generally safer to assume the log is compromised and re-initialize logs when performing a disaster recovery restore.
+The only case when it is acceptable to skip this section would be restoring in a healthy cluster (e.g.: during a training exercise).

 ## Restore from backup

+At this point the scheduler is ready to rehydrate from the backup snapshot:

 * Identify the leading scheduler by:
   * running `aurora_admin get_scheduler <cluster>` - if scheduler is responsive